docker/docs/config/containers/resource_constraints.md

   [Prevent a container from using swap](#prevent-a-container-from-using-swap).

-- If `--memory-swap` is unset, and `--memory` is set, the container can use twice as much swap as the `--memory` setting, if the host container has swap memory configured.
-For instance, if `--memory="300m"` and `--memory-swap` is not set, the container can use 300m of memory and 600m of swap.
+- If `--memory-swap` is unset, and `--memory` is set, the container can use as much swap as the `--memory` setting, if the host container has swap memory configured.
+For instance, if `--memory="300m"` and `--memory-swap` is not set, the container can use 600m in total of memory and swap.

 - If `--memory-swap` is explicitly set to `-1`, the container is allowed to use unlimited swap, up to the amount available on the host system.